janklab/MatlabProjectTemplate/README.md

 ## Usage

-To create a new project from this template, go on GitHub, create a new repo, and select this repo as its template.
+To create a new project from this template, go to [its repo on GitHub](https://github.com/janklab/MatlabProjectTemplate) and create a new repo by clicking the green "Use this template" button.

+NOTE: Don't "fork" or "clone" the MatlabProjectTemplate repo.
+That will leave your project's Git repo set up wrong!
+Do the "Use this template" thing.

 Then: